-This topic is about working with older classic tweens.
-For help with using the newer motion tweens with motion paths, see Edit the motion path of a tween animation.
+This feature is about working with older classic tweens.
+For more information on using the newer motion tweens with motion paths, see Edit the motion path of a tween animation.

 Motion guide layers let you draw paths along which tweened instances, groups, or text blocks can be animated.
 You can link multiple layers to a motion guide layer to have multiple objects follow the same path.
 A normal layer that is linked to a motion guide layer becomes a guided layer.

 - Right-click (Windows) or Control-click (Macintosh) the layer name of the layer containing the classic tween and choose Add Classic Motion Guide.